 - 1. The treasurer of the Association will provide each faculty member with a form whereby the faculty member may voluntarily indicate his/her desire to have Association dues deducted from his/her salary.
 Faculty authorization for dues deduction shall be in the form set forth in Appendix A. - 2.
 The Association shall then certify to the Business Office in writing the current rate of its membership dues.
 Any future change in such rate shall be certified to the administrative vice president thirty (30) days prior to the effective date of such change. - 3.
 The Board agrees to deduct such dues from the salaries of faculty members within the unit covered by this agreement and to transmit these moneys to the Association treasurer. - 4.
 Authorization for dues deduction may be withdrawn by an individual upon written request to the Business Office of the College.
 In the event of such withdrawal, the administrative vice president shall notify the President of the Association. - 5.
-The College agrees to deduct from the salaries of faculty members who are not members of the Association a fee equal to the Association dues and to remit the same promptly to the Association.
-Said fee shall be in accordance with the laws of the State of New York.
+The College and the Association will acknowledge their obligations set forth in the United States Supreme Court Janus decision and agree to comply with those obligations, in accordance with the laws of the State of New York.